Some posts contain compensated links. Please read this disclaimer for more info.

 Cities In Turkey That You’ve Never Heard Of & Why You Should Visit Them

-Written by Doruk Karadag from Top-Tier Traveler
+Originally written by Doruk Karadag from Top-Tier Traveler and updated by Chasing the Donkey writers.

 Istanbul is the number one place to go for the vast majority of tourists, while cities like Bursa and Trabzon are wholly overlooked.
 However, if you have the time, there is no reason why you should miss out on these lesser-known cities in Turkey.
 Each of these gorgeous cities are scattered across the astonishing country that is Turkey.